 In November, across the US, the Amazon-owned Whole Foods Market began stocking cartons of a new milk-like beverage, but marketed as NotMilk.
 As a plant-based alternative to animal-sourced milk, NotMilk is made up of a surprising cocktail of pineapples, peas, cabbage and sunflower oil that, thanks to the work of AI algorithms, tastes like conventional milk.

 Behind NotMilk is The Not Company (NotCo), a Chilean alternative protein startup backed by Amazon CEO Jeff Bezos.
-NotCo raised $85m Series C funding in September 2020 to drive its expansion in the lucrative US market, breaking the dominance of homegrown alt-protein brands, with its range of lactose- and gluten-
+NotCo raised $85m Series C funding in September 2020 to drive its expansion in the lucrative US market, breaking the dominance of homegrown alt-protein brands, with its range of lactose- and gluten-free plant-based dairy and meat products.

 At the heart of NotCo is its proprietary AI algorithm Giuseppe, named after Giuseppe Arcimboldo, the Italian painter who is best known for creating portrait heads with images of fruits, vegetables and flowers.
 Giuseppe has analyzed over 7,000 types of plant amino-acetic structures to identify plant-based ingredients that resemble the characteristics of animal-based food.
 According to NotCo, Giuseppe can detect the unique molecular connections of the composite ingredients of animal-based food and use various biotech processes to learn how to reproduce the flavors and textures of food derived from animals.